Lihaqqi: October 17 uprising

 By summer 2019, the economic and financial crises seemed increasingly imminent, especially as the national currency had lost value for the first time since 1997 when it was pegged to the dollar.
-On 13 October, a seris of wildfires broke out in Lebanon, concentrated in the area of Chouf, south-east of Beirut.
+On 13 October, a series of wildfires broke out in Lebanon, concentrated in the area of Chouf, south-east of Beirut.
 Lihaqqi members and other grassroots activists organized a civilian response to send support to firefighters and relief for displaced families.
 The failure of the Lebanese government in dealing with the wildfires increased public outrage, especially after it was revealed that the government had failed to maintain the fire-fighting helicopters it had received as gifts in 2009.
 In response, Lihaqqi called for a protest action scheduled for the following Monday to protest the government's failure and support the demands by firefighters to be provided full labour rights by the state.
 The protest action was eventually replaced by participation in the uprising.

 On October 17, a report by Al-Akhbar newspaper revealed that the government had passed, in its cabinet meeting the day before, a series of regressive taxes to increase revenues.
 Among those were tax hikes on tobacco and gasoline, an increase in V.A.T., and a tax on WhatsApp calls, which had never been heard of anywhere in the world.
 In response, the Direct Action Working Group of LiHaqqi called for a protest on the same day, followed by several similar calls by influencers and activists.
 After protesters moved from Riad al-Solh Square in Downtown Beirut to the central Fouad Chehab Bridge and blocked traffic, their numbers increased with increasing media coverage.
 Within a few hours, the originally small crowd had turned into thousands marching across Beirut, and a spontaneous uprising took place in most areas of the country.

 During the early days of the uprising, Lihaqqi's contribution revolved around mobilizing action on the grassroots level and advancing a revolutionary discourse.
 In coordination with numerous other groups and parties, it called for the immediate resignation of the Hariri government, and the formation of a politically independent government to enact an economic rescue plan, revive the judiciary's accountability role, and organize early parliamentary elections based on a new electoral law.
 Following the Hariri government's resignation on October 29, Lihaqqi launched a participatory process to draft a full policy program that translated popular demands and expert knowledge into policies to transition Lebanon into a new political and economic system.
 The program was drafted by Lihaqqi members based on debates within the organization and public discussions in "revolution tents" in Tripoli, Metn, Beirut, Chouf, Aley, Saida, Tyre, and Baalbeck.